-2 On the date as at which this compilation was prepared the department principally assisting the Minister in the administration of the Consumer Affairs Act 1971 was the Department of Consumer and Employment Protection.
+2 On the date as at which this reprint was prepared the department principally assisting the Minister in the administration of the Consumer Affairs Act 1971 was the Department of Commerce.

 3 The Business Licensing Amendment Act 1995 s.
 15 is a transitional provision that is of no further effect.

+4 The Courts Legislation Amendment and Repeal Act 2004 Sch.
+2 cl.
+17 was repealed by the Criminal Law and Evidence Amendment Act 2008 s.
+77(13).

-4 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
+5 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.